kbulloch/todo_database/README.md

 ####Description

-This app allows the user to create to do lists.
+This app allows the user to create to do lists organized in categories.
 Built for Epicodus as an exercise in PHP and PostgreSQL databases.

 ####Setup